maximeYon/MMD/mdm/readme.txt

 - slice_order: not yet defined

+- a_ind:      Averaging index.
+After averaging (arithmetic or geometric), there will be max(a_ind) number of images left.

+- s_ind:      Series index.
+Refers to data acquired in different series, for example, with different prescans (e.g. gain adjustment).
+              Can also index acquisitions with different echo times et c.

+Potentially but not necessarily automatically calculated:

+- b_ind:      Indexes measurements according to total b-values

+- bd_ind:     Indexes measurements according to b-anisotropy (b_delta)

+- be_ind:     Indexes measurements according to b-asymmetry (b_eta)

+- br_ind:     Indexes measurements according to b-tensor rotations

 B) Parameters describing the total diffusion encoding effects

 - b:          total b-value
 - bt:         b-matrix, n x 6 (see dtd_* for format)
+- alpha:      flow compensation factor (see Ahlgren 16)
+- alpha2:     flow attenuation factor (see Ahlgren 16)

 i) Parameters derived automatically:

 - bt2:        outer product of b-matrix (fourth order tensor)
 - u:          symmetry axis of bt, n x 3

+- b_delta:    anisotropy of b-tensor
+- b_eta:      asymmetry of b-tensor
+- b_s:        spherical component of b-tensor (Martins et al, PRL 16)
+- b_p:        planar component of b-tensor (Martins et al, PRL 16)
+- b_l:        linear component of b-tensor (Martins et al, PRL 16)

+- b_paszz:    b-eigenvalue furthest from the mean ("symmetry axis").
+- b_pasyy:    b-eigenvalue closest from the mean ("symmetry axis")
+- b_pasxx:    b-eigenvalue that is not zz or yy (Eriksson et al, JCP 15)
+- b_alpha:    Euler angle of the b-tensor, from LAB TO PAS
+- b_beta:     Euler angle of the b-tensor
+- b_gamma:    Euler angle of the b-tensor

 ii) Fields needed where we have not yet decided on a format